Skip to Content

 Staircase and Stairwell Accidents in Illinois: Premises Liability Claims

-Staircase falls are among the most dangerous premises liability incidents.
-Unlike a slip on a flat surface, a staircase fall involves tumbling across multiple steps, often landing on hard surfaces at the bottom.
-The injuries are frequently severe — broken hips, spinal fractures, traumatic brain injuries, and in some cases, death.
-And unlike most slip-and-fall cases, staircase accidents often point to structural or maintenance defects that the property owner had clear responsibility to address.
+Under Illinois premises liability law, property owners are liable for staircase and stairwell falls caused by structural or maintenance defects they were responsible for addressing.
+Unlike most slip-and-fall cases, staircase accidents often point to long-standing defects the owner had clear responsibility to fix.
+They are also among the most dangerous premises liability incidents: instead of a slip on a flat surface, a staircase fall involves tumbling across multiple steps, often landing on hard surfaces at the bottom.
+The injuries are frequently severe, broken hips, spinal fractures, traumatic brain injuries, and in some cases, death.

 This article is part of our complete guide to premises liability claims in Illinois.

-- Missing or broken handrails.
-Building codes require handrails on staircases for a reason.
+• Missing or broken handrails.
+Building codes require handrails on staircases for a reason, under the IBC, stairs wider than 44 inches need them on both sides.
 A missing, loose, or broken handrail eliminates the primary safety device people rely on to prevent falls.

 Building Code Standards